 The birthplace of the fashion and cultural revolution during the Swinging 60s, the 13 streets that make up Carnaby are located between Oxford Street and Regent Street, and feature more than 150 brands and 50 independent restaurants and bars.
 Step under the iconic arch to find an intriguing mix of independent boutiques, heritage brands and new designer names, as well as a choice of restaurants, bars, cafes and great English pubs.
 Refuel at restaurant hub Kingly Court, just off Carnaby Street.

 Whether you want hip fashion, unique gifts, rare sweets or one-off handmade jewellery, Covent Garden is a great place to explore.
 Stock up on the latest urban streetwear, funky cosmetics and shoes on Neal Street, check out imaginative arts and crafts at Covent Garden Market or just window shop around the stores.
 Don't miss Floral Street, Monmouth Street, St Martin's Courtyard, Shorts Gardens, Seven Dials and picture-pretty Neal's Yard for a true taste of London's most distinctive shopping area.

 Nearest Tube: Sloane Square

 Visitors from around the world flock to Knightsbridge and Brompton Road to visit the illustrious shops and department stores.
 This is the place to go if you're looking for prestigious brands and up-to-the-minute trends from the world's fashion elite.
-Best known for Harrods and Harvey Nichols, you'll also find a whole host of big-name fashion designers on Sloane Street.
-Plush Knightsbridge caters to all tastes and budgets, there's a branch of Topshop opposite Harrods.
+Best known for Harrods and Harvey Nichols, you'll also find big-name fashion designers on Sloane Street, as well as high-street brands such as Topshop opposite Harrods.